 An HE STA is also an HT STA

-An HE STA shall support operation in 20 MHz channel width
+Support of operation in 20 MHz channel width is mandatory for all HE STAs. (#11263)

-An HE STA may support operation in 40 MHz channel width
+Support of operation in 40 MHz channel width is optional for an HE STA.

 The main PHY features in an HE STA that are not present in VHT STA or HT STA are the following